rcalandrelli/HiCtool/tutorial/compartment.md

 # A/B compartment analysis

-This section allows to calculate the principal components (PC) of the Pearson correlation matrix that can be used to delineate A/B compartments in Hi-C data at low resolution (usually 1 mb or 500 kb).
+This section allows to calculate the principal components (PCs) of the Pearson correlation matrix that can be used to delineate A/B compartments in Hi-C data at low resolution (usually 1 mb or 500 kb).
 It is possible to calculate both PC1 and PC2.
 Usually, the sign of the eigenvector (PC1) indicates the compartment.

 Note that comparing PC values (either PC1 or PC2) between experiments may not be appropriate.
 While PC1 usually correlates with active and inactive compartments, the nature of this association may be different among experiments.
-It is always recommended to compare interaction profiles of a specific genomic locus towards the other loci instead.
+Instead, it is always recommended to compare interaction profiles of a specific genomic locus towards the other loci.

 ## Table of contents